 “Feel the area” means sitting for a little while and catching the nuances, the smells, noticing little quirks or paying enough attention to light.
 And light is soooo important!
 But for some reason, it’s not the light that catches my attention.
 My delight is in the beauty of the landscape.
 I know light is something I need to consider in creating a good picture, but every time I am so caught up in the view of trees, water, mountains, sky, and other vegetation, I totally forget about the light in the moment of taking the photographs.

-I was traveling with someone and we were in a hurry, so there
+I took multiple photos along this scene to do a panoramic painting.
+I was traveling with someone and we were in a hurry, so there wasn't any time to contemplate the scene.
+I just snapped photos. |

 What am I saying here?
 After years of being an artist, dabbling in numerous mediums and creating by my own rules, I am now taking a closer look at honing my skills.
 Maybe it’s because pastels work differently from the oils, acrylics, and charcoal I’ve used in the past.
 I’m fascinated by the various types and textures of pastels and the wonderful array of colors.
 However, they are giving me multiple challenges which I find intriguing and exciting.